droidecahedron/thingy91_mqtt_gnss/README.md

 It connects to an mqtt broker of your choice and you can publish/subscribe to an arbitrary topic.
 Most of the information can be found at Nordic Developer Academy for cellular fundamentals [(link)](https://academy.nordicsemi.com/courses/cellular-iot-fundamentals).
 However, there is a UDP+GNSS, COAP+GNSS, but not an MQTT+GNSS.
 Asset Tracker v2 is a bit dense and connects to nRF Cloud, this is a stripped down unofficial example.
 The academy covers how to add TLS, I did not feel it necessary here.

+This code uses few synchronization primitives or messaging methods to make certain parts of the application clearer and more explicit via globals instead of semaphores and zbus.
+In reality, you should use the latter.

 ## Configuring
 Select your endpoint via prj.conf and the kconfigs `CONFIG_MQTT_PUB_TOPIC` and `CONFIG_MQTT_SUB_TOPIC`.